farley911/honey-badger/README.md

 $ npm publish --access public
 ```
 * Update ./honey-badger/package.json to the current version of the project.
+* Add any exported enums to the `public-api.ts` file.

 ### Update `client`\package.json with the latest version
 Update package.json with the correct verions and run: